ianlcurtis1/cog-search-and-chatgpt-hack/README.md

-# Chats & Hacks : Cognitive Search & ChatGPT
+# Cognitive Search & ChatGPT Hack

 # Hack Purpose
 Customers are confused as to where Azure Cognitive Search (ACS) comes into the picture when using ChatGPT with their data.
 The hack is to crystalise the capabilities and value offering that ACS gives in the minds of CSAs and others so that they can have a customer conversation -
-	- Data ingestion from many sources
+1. Data ingestion from many sources
-	- Data enrichment
+2. Data enrichment
-	- Vector search
+3. Vector search
-  	- Fast indexed data store
+4. Fast indexed data store

 # Content
 This repo is the basis - https://techcommunity.microsoft.com/t5/azure-ai-services-blog/revolutionize-your-enterprise-data-with-chatgpt-next-gen-apps-w/ba-p/3762087.
 It is a very common and simple pattern for this scenario.